shathev002/Portfolio/README.md

 https://shathev002.github.io/Portfolio/

-To compare to the original webpage you can refer to the following image.
+You can also refer to the screenshot below.

 ![alt text](./assets/web%20page%20screenshot.png)